 Responses to the questionnaire were grouped and analysed according to the Strategic Framework goal that each question addressed.
 Particular attention was paid to the responses to the key main section questions (e.g. Questions 1., 2. etc.) which were then elaborated on by sub- questions (e.g. Questions 2.1, 2.2; 5.1.1 etc.).
-Responses were plotted graphically by the questionnaire software.
+Responses were plotted graphically by the questionnaire software and adjusted to add input from the interviews.
 Responses to the more open ended concluding questions were reviewed for common issues and comments.